swkim101/qemu-system-aarch64-baremetal/README.md

 ## First attempt

-Let's see our binary is actually running.
+Let's see if our binary is actually running.
 For this, we will assign some numbers to registers.

 boot.asm: